3 min read

 According to IBM, “265 billion customer support requests are made every year, and [servicing these requests] costs businesses a whopping $1.3 trillion.”
 That’s a daily average of over 726 million requests.
 While no single company is responsible for handling that volume, it’s easy for companies of all sizes to feel the pressure of high customer service demand.
 With the advent of smartphones, the Internet, phone apps, and more, customers have come to expect a smooth, simple, fast experience—whether at 3pm or 3am.

 So how can companies continue to provide exceptional customer service without overworking their best employees or spending a fortune?
 Automation and artificial intelligence.

 Artificial intelligence tools like chatbots work with humans to deliver an unprecedented level of service.
-While humans are still the driving force that’s in control, automation and artificial intelligence combine to manage repetitive/simple tasks, provide better access to data, and expedite processes throughout the customer journey.
+While humans on live chat platforms are still the driving force that’s in control, automation and artificial intelligence combine to manage repetitive/simple tasks, provide better access to data, and expedite processes throughout the customer journey.
 This assistance improves both agent training and customer support.

-With the addition of chatbots, human agents can train faster and in better detail.
+With the addition of chatbots, live chat agents can train faster and in better detail.

 Agents learn faster

 From their first day on the job, agents have a chatbot resource available to assist them.
 As they train, agents can get questions answered in the blink of an eye, enabling them to learn faster.
 Because the chatbot provides relevant content in real time, agents no longer need to take time studying informational materials.

 Transitioning is easier

 Agents can also rely on chatbots as they transition from training to live chat, where they are actively helping customers.